The Aquatics Center houses a six-lane, 25-yard competition pool with a movable bulkhead.

-The Hixson Union Building is home to the campus bookstore, post office, Mind & Hearth Coffee House, café, dining hall, multipurpose room, The Whitworthian (student newspaper) office, Natsihi (yearbook) office, and Whitworth.fm, the university's online radio station.
-The HUB also houses offices for the Associated Students of Whitworth University, the student life division, student employment, educational-support services, career services, and residence life.
+The Hixson Union Building is home to the campus bookstore, post office, Mind & Hearth Coffee House, café, dining hall, multipurpose room, and offices for The Whitworthian (student newspaper), Natsihi (yearbook), and Whitworth.fm, the university's online radio station.
+The HUB also houses offices for the Associated Students of Whitworth University, the student life division, student employment, educational-support services, career services and residence life.

 The Lied Center for the Visual Arts features teaching studios for ceramics and sculpture, drawing, mixed media, painting and printmaking, a computer-graphics laboratory, and the Cowles Student Gallery and Bryan Oliver Gallery.

-The Lindaman Center houses the offices of the philosophy, sociology, political science and communication studies departments, as well as two computer labs.
+The Lindaman Center houses the offices of the philosophy, sociology, political science and communication studies departments, as well as the Student Success Center.

 McEachran Hall is home to the offices of the president, academic affairs, finance & administration, the registrar, student accounts and financial aid.

-McMillan Hall is Whitworth's original building, built in 1913; it once housed all of the institution's classrooms, offices, dormitory rooms and the dining hall.
+McMillan Hall is Whitworth's original building, opened in 1913; it once housed all of the institution's classrooms, offices, residence rooms and the dining hall.
 "Mac" is now an all-male residence hall that is home to 83 men and is the brother hall to Ballard.

 MacKay Hall houses the admissions office.

-Omache Field covers 120,000 square feet and includes a 240 x 400-foot playing area for ultimate Frisbee, soccer, flag football, bubble ball and other intramural and recreational sports.
+Omache Field covers 120,000 square feet and includes a 240-by-400-foot playing area for Ultimate Frisbee, soccer, flag football, bubble ball, and other intramural and recreational sports.

 Paul Merkel Field, located behind the fieldhouse, is home to Whitworth's baseball team.

 Oliver Hall is a 170-student residence hall that houses members from all four class levels in single, double and triple rooms.
-The three-story building features unique common areas, large-group and small-group meeting spaces, and study areas.
+Oliver features unique common areas, large-group and small-group meeting spaces, and study areas.

-Robinson Science Hall, dedicated in fall 2011, houses the biology, chemistry and health science departments and encompasses three floors with classrooms, state-of-the-art laboratories, instrumentation and research facilities.
+Robinson Science Hall houses the biology, chemistry and health science departments, and includes classrooms, state-of-the-art laboratories, instrumentation and research facilities.

 Schumacher Hall houses the Whitworth Health & Counseling Services Center.

-The Scotford Strength Center is the strength and conditioning facility for varsity athletics.
+The Scotford Strength & Conditioning Center houses the strength and conditioning equipment for varsity athletics.

-The Scotford Tennis Center/Cutter Tennis Courts includes six courts – three outdoor and three indoor – in an inflated "tennis bubble."
+The Scotford Tennis Center/Cutter Tennis Courts includes six courts – three outdoor and three indoor in an inflated, all-weather tennis bubble.